PrathamCDX/PdfTalk-Final/README.md

 ## Usage

+- Add the necessary API keys in the .env file to run the app locally
 - Open the frontend app in your browser (usually at `http://localhost:5173`)
 - Upload a PDF document
 - Use the chat interface to ask questions or analyze the PDF content